chanyshv/ankiwictionary/README.md

 ## Important details

-* Generated file should be imported to Anki using "Import File" button.
+* Generated file should be imported to Anki using the "Import File" button.
 Set "Fields separated by" to `~` and activate the "Allow HTML in fields" checkbox.